jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/application-commands-and-helm-overrides.rst

         +---------------+----------------------------------+
         Please use 'system application-list' or 'system application-show metrics-server' to view the current progress.

+``application-abort``
--   Use the following command to abort the current application.
+    Use the following command to abort the current application.

     .. code-block:: none